-The customer who normally waited 4 to 6 weeks is now expected to wait twice that amount of time (or more).
+The customer who normally waited four to six weeks is now expected to wait twice that amount of time (or more).
 All of which creates customer dissatisfaction.
 Much of which will be increased or reduced by what the salesperson is now telling the new customer in terms of the waiting period.

 Often, this creates the basis for dissatisfaction, which causes us to examine a psychological premise that is occurring and what, if anything, is done about it or what if anything has been done to lessen it.
 We advise all companies to train on a verbatim for what to tell the customer.
 They are taught to utilize a print format that contains incentives in which the customer is informed of options and signs for their choice.

 Much of accomplishing what needs to be done is based on the attitude of all those involved in the overall model of marketing and sales.
 The process is called cognitive dissonance, which essentially means unpleasant attention and anxiety caused by a discrepancy between an attitude and behavior (or another attitude).